-Kaipara District Council and Resilio Studio worked collaboratively with the businesses, residents and land-owners affected by the issues at the Wood Street shops through a series of participative design workshops aimed at identifying issues, constraints and opportunities and planning for and delivering a pop up demonstration / summer trial.
+Kaipara District Council and Resilio Studio worked collaboratively with the businesses, residents and land-owners affected by the

 Over 60 active participants have been engaged through workshops and the summer trial pop up event.
 Over 400 pieces of feedback have been collected throughout the summer.
 The feedback received has formed the basis for the proposed next steps, and the high level brief for an interim design for the Wood Street Revitalisation project.